michaelmackenzie/Multilepton_Analysis/README.md

 # Multilepton_Analysis
-Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer.
+Analysis work using NANOAOD based format.
-See the NWU BLT Analyzers for more information on the creation and format of these trees.
-Tools have been added to re-write NANOAOD format Event trees into BLT Analyzer format trees.

 ## Overview of the analysis tools/strategies
-This assumes ntuples have been created using a BLT based analyzer for Monte Carlo and data samples.
+This assumes ntuples have been created using a skimmer run on Monte Carlo and data samples in NANOAOD format.
-Currently, this workflow assumes all samples are for 2016.
-These tools can be configured to use 2016, 2017, and 2018 NANOAOD based samples as well.
+See: https://github.com/michaelmackenzie/ZEMuAnalysis/tree/mmackenz_dev for an example skimmer.

 The first step in the workflow is creating sparse trees and sets of histograms for specific analysis selections.
 This is done using a *HistMaker* type object.
 This object is a TSelector that processes each event in the given trees.